Configuring Envoy

 Warning

 iris-endpoints.prop is regenerated and reimported automatically every time the native installer upgrades your system.
-The values below will be added automatically, are very rarely changed, and will be overwritten on every upgrade.
+The values below are automatically added, are rarely changed, and will be overwritten on every upgrade.
 If there is a value that you want to change which is overwritten by values from cluster.cnf, instead edit your cluster.cnf so the installation process is aware of your changes.

 Export, edit, and reimport the file: